< Back to ALL blogs

 Follow Us

-If you are wondering what ‘capital’ stands for in ‘social capital’, Porter Gale cuts right to the chase of the matter with this quote:
+If you are wondering what "capital" stands for in "social capital", marketing strategist Porter Gale captured the idea well:

 "Your network is your net worth."

-And I guess that by clicking on this article, you are interested in finding out how you can build up social capital most effectively.
-Before we dig into that let me first explain what social capital really is.
+And if you've clicked on this article, chances are you're interested in learning how to build social capital as effectively as possible.
+Before we get into that, however, we first need to understand what social capital actually is.

-You shouldn’t network with just anyone if you want to do so effectively.
-Instead effective networking requires careful selection of the people you interact with, while still making sure that you network with enough people to build up a sufficient quantity of contacts.
+In other words, you shouldn’t network with just anyone if you want to do so effectively.
+Instead, effective networking requires being selective about the people you engage with, while still building a broad enough network to develop a strong base of contacts.

 7 Tips for Effective Networking